JoshuaOSHickman/SmartOrDumb/README.md

 Heroku has a read only filesystem.

-Also, due to how rails is typically deployed, cd won't work like you expect, so I recommend not attempting to use it.
+Due to how rails is typically deployed, cd won't work like you expect, so I recommend not attempting to use it.